prasannakumar92/AssessmentSentia/README.md

 2) Azure Subscription
 3) Azure Devops Organization,  DevOps Project
 4) Private Build Agent(not mandatory, but good to have)
-      * For complete setup I used private agent Pool for all CI and CD.
-      * Create Windows VM and configure Agent to run as service to have your private agent.
       * Ensure you have all Prerequisites installed on agent machine.
       * Specific to this solution, Powershell Version 5.* and above, Bicep and Azure CLI
-5) Create a Service Principle to establish connection between Azure and DevOps.
+5) Create a Service Principle and establish connection between Azure and DevOps.

 ## Over view of infra Architecture.
 <a >